GodswillEdet/GodswillEdet/README.md

 ==============================

 # 💫 About Me:
-🌍  I'm based in Nigeria<br>🖥️ See my portfolio at [My Portfolio](https://gwill.up.railway.app/)<br>✉️  You can contact me at Gemzeeedet@gmail.com<br>🧠  I'm learning Data Structures and Algorithms
+🌍  I'm based in Nigeria<br>🖥️ See my portfolio at [My Portfolio](https://gwill.up.railway.app/)<br>✉️  You can contact me at Gemzeeedet@gmail.com<br>🧠  I'm learning Data Structures and Algorithms<br>💬 Ask me about: Python

 ## 🌐 Socials: